Oludammydy/binary_trees/README.md

 # binary_trees

-A C-project assigned to a team of 2 by ALX
+A C-project assigned to a team of 2 by ALX.
 This is a group project where we learnt about the advantages, and disadvantages of using trees as data structures.
 We learned how to qualify trees and also, how to traverse them.